 All new contracts for the supply of any communications services must be procured through government frameworks approved by the Cabinet Office.
 For guidance on procurement through approved frameworks please refer to the Crown Commercial Service website.

-If your campaign involves paid-for media, please ensure that your team uses the client briefing template to communicate your requirements to the media buying agency MG OMD.
+If your campaign involves paid-for media, ensure that your team uses the client briefing template to communicate your requirements to the media buying agency MG OMD.
 To access the brief, go to the tab marked ‘Documents’ and download the document titled ‘RM6003 Client briefing template’.

 You should not run pitches and brief agencies before you have received formal approval from the Cabinet Office.